mkrahal/djapify/README.md

 ## Deployment

-*Note: DO NOT USE DJANGO DEVELOPMENT WEB SERVER IN A PRODUCTION SETTING.
-Production server should be run using a webserver / python engine combination (such as APACHE + wsgi).*
+DO NOT USE DJANGO DEVELOPMENT WEB SERVER IN A PRODUCTION SETTING.
+Production server should be run using a webserver / python engine combination (such as APACHE + wsgi).

 ## Built With